 The University will release information to authorized representatives of the US Comptroller General’s Office, the US Attorney General, the US Department of Education, and state and local education authorities in connection with an audit or an evaluation of federal- or state-supported programs and to assure enforcement of or compliance with legal requirements related to these programs.

 I. In compliance with the Solomon Amendment

 The University will release student information for the purposes of military recruitment to the Department of Defense.
-Released information is limited to student name, address, telephone listing, age or year of birth, place of birth, levels of education and degrees received, academic major, and the most recent previous educational institution in which the student was enrolled.
+Released information is limited to student name, address, telephone listing, age or year of birth, place of birth, levels of education, academic major, degrees received, the most recent previous educational institution in which the student was enrolled, and institutional email address.